Sunday, February 15, 2026

 I arrived at DePoo Hospital before the ambulance did.

 I don’t remember how I got from the police car to inside the building.
 I don’t remember walking through the doors.
-I only remember that everything felt surreal – like I was present but not fully inside my own body.
+I only remember that everything felt surreal — like I was present but not fully inside my own body.
+Like watching a film where you recognize every face but cannot control a single thing that happens next.

 I knew it was serious.

-But I did not yet understand how serious.
+I did not yet understand how serious.

 Kum-Sun and Matthew arrived shortly after.